wangziqi2013/wangziqi2013.github.io/_posts/2018-06-11-A-fully-associative-tagless-dram-cache.markdown

 version_mgmt:
 ---

-As in-package DRAM modules are becoming mature, its usage as a fast L4 cache has been studied for many researchers.
-Previous stydies suggest that DRAM cache cannot be organized in the same way as a SRAM cache is for performance and storage reasons.
+As in-package DRAM modules are becoming available, its usage as a fast L4 cache has been studied extensively.
+Previous stydies suggest that DRAM cache cannot be organized in the same way as a SRAM cache for performance and storage reasons.
 In particular, keeping a tag array to track part of the physical addresses of cache lines is considered not feasible.
 There are several reasons.
-First, as the typical size of a DRAM cache is hundreds of megabytes or even several GBs, storing tags as an on-die SRAM array would be prohibitively expensive and have high latency.
+First, as the typical size of a DRAM cache is hundreds of megabytes or even several GBs, storing tags as an on-die SRAM array would be prohibitively expensive and induce high latency.
 Second, the tag array needs to be read and compared against the physical address of the accessed line.
 This operation is on the critical path of a cache lookup.
-This can make the latency of DRAM caches too large to be useful.
 Finally, even if there is a cheap and fast way of storing and accessing tags, caching data at 64 byte guanularity as SRAM cache does may not be beneficial, as the locality is not fully exploited.